-How much does fire insurance cost after all of that?
+How much does fire insurance cost?

+There’s no set number for insurance costs, unfortunately.
 The cost of all home insurance in Ontario is based on many factors, including:

-- Replacement cost of the property
+- Replacement cost of the property.

-- Proximity to fire hydrants and fire halls
+- Proximity to fire hydrants and fire halls.

-- Geographic region of the home
+- Geographic region of the home.

-- Home security features
+- Home security features.

 The two biggest factors are the value of the building and how close it is to a fire hall, so always keep those in mind for your insurance policy.